Mirxa27/swift-ai-voice-assistant/README.md

 Progress for each focus area increases slightly with every conversation.
 Visit `/balance` to visualize your progress on the Balance Wheel.
 Visit `/journal` to review past conversations.
+If a crisis is detected in conversation, the chat locks and a hotline for immediate help is displayed.

 ## Documentation
 - [Product Requirements](docs/PRD.md)